 - ARTICLE 1. a.
-If an inbounds player of the receiving team is located where he/she could catch a free kick or a scrimmage kick that is beyond the neutral zone, and if he/she is attempting to do so, he/she must be given an unimpeded opportunity to catch the kick (A.R.
+If an inbounds player of the receiving team is located where they could catch a free kick or a scrimmage kick that is beyond the neutral zone, and if they are attempting to do so, they must be given an unimpeded opportunity to catch the kick (A.R.
 6-3-1:III) (A.R.
 6-4-1:V, VI and IX). - b.
-It is an interference foul if, before the receiver touches the ball, a Team A player enters the area defined by the width of the receiver's shoulders and extending one yard in front of him/her.
+It is an interference foul if, before the receiver touches the ball, a Team A player enters the area defined by the width of the receiver's shoulders and extending one yard in front of them.
 When in question it is a foul.
 (A.R.
 6-4-1:X-XIII) - c.
 This protection ends when the kick touches the ground (Exception: Free kick, Rule 6-4-1-f below), when any player of Team B muffs or touches a scrimmage kick beyond the neutral zone, or when any player of Team B muffs or touches a free kick in the field of play or in the end zone (Exception: Rule 6-5-1-b).
 (A.R.
 6-4-1:IV) - d.
 If interference with a potential receiver is the result of a player being blocked by an opponent, it is not a foul. - e.
-It is an interference foul if the kicking team contacts the potential receiver before, or simultaneous to, his/her first touching the ball (A.R.
+It is an interference foul if the kicking team contacts the potential receiver before, or simultaneous to, their first touching the ball (A.R.
 6-4-1:II, III and VIII).
 When in question, it is an interference foul. - f.
 During a free kick, a player of the receiving team in position to receive the ball has the same kick-catch and fair-catch protection whether the ball is kicked directly off the tee or is immediately driven to the ground, strikes the ground once and goes into the air in the manner of the ball kicked directly off the tee.

-- g.
+g.
 If contact by Team A is deemed to be a targeting foul (Rules 9-1-3 and 9-1-4) or any other personal foul that interferes with the receiver's opportunity to catch a kick, it may be ruled either as interference or as a targeting or personal foul.
-The 15-yard penalty is enforced at the spot where the dead ball belongs to Team B or at the spot of the foul, at the option of Team B. - PENALTY For foul between the goal lines: Receiving team's ball, first down, 15 yards beyond the spot of the foul for an interference foul [S33: KCI].
+The 15-yard penalty is enforced at the spot where the dead ball belongs to Team B or at the spot of the foul, at the option of Team B.

+PENALTY - For foul between the goal lines: Receiving team's ball, first down, 15 yards beyond the spot of the foul for an interference foul [S33: KCI].
+For a foul on a free kick play behind the B-20-yard line against a player who has given a valid fair catch signal: Penalise from the B-20 [S33: KCI].
 For foul behind the goal line: Award a touchback and penalise from the succeeding spot.
 Flagrant offenders shall be disqualified [S47: DSQ].